PromiseDodzi/loanword_detection/README.md

 # Loanword detection

-This repository accompanies the paper **"No Teacher, No cry: Unsupervised Loanword Detection"** by Promise Dodzi Kpoglu.
+This repository accompanies the paper **"Feature-Refined Unsupervised Model for Loanword Detection"** by Promise Dodzi Kpoglu.
 The repository contains the complete  framework, including datasets, source code, and evaluation scripts used to validate the proposed methodology.

 ---